 If you’re unsure about your ability to act as an adequate registered agent, it’s best not to risk it.
 Hiring a service provider will not only free up your schedule but also minimize potential clerical errors.

-An average registered agent is quite affordable even for small businesses.
+An average agent for service of process is quite affordable even for small businesses.
 The pricing largely hinges on the company’s reputation and the extent of their additional services.
 Thankfully, the wide range of offers makes it possible to hire an agent for only $10 per month.

 While it may not be strictly necessary, it might prove useful to keep official notices from your state for resolving potential bureaucratic issues in the future.
 If your company works with a reputable registered agent, they will most likely retain all official administration notices or at least arrange them in a digital list.